domoritz/leaflet-locatecontrol/README.md

 ### Events

 You can leverage the native Leaflet events `locationfound` and `locationerror` to handle when geolocation is successful or produces an error.
 You can find out more about these events in the [Leaflet documentation](https://leafletjs.com/examples/mobile/#geolocation).
+Note that the control's `onLocationError` callback (which shows a browser `alert()` by default) fires independently of this event — override it to suppress the alert.

 Additionally, the locate control fires the following events on the map object: